 Youth in custody shall be given a copy of documentation received from U.S. Immigration and Customs Enforcement (ICE) regarding a hold, notification, or transfer request along with information as to whether the Department intends to comply with the request.
-The Department shall not comply with any ICE request without a court order of the Judge of the Juvenile Court (Government Code § 7283.1; Welfare and Institutions Code 831).
+The Department shall not comply with any ICE request or provide any youth information to ICE without a court order of the Judge of the Juvenile Court (Government Code § 7283.1; Welfare and Institutions Code 831).